-Now one of my most recent paddle board related Google searches is “best places to paddle board in South West”.
+Now one of my most recent paddleboard-related Google searches is “best places to paddleboard in South West”.
 I started off on the river nearby that everyone frequents.
 That was OK.
 Bit busy for my liking.
-For the same reason I love running off road in the hills, I want to get away from the crowds when I run.
-This was why I wanted to paddle board.
+For the same reason I love running off-road in the hills, I want to get away from the crowds when I run.
+This was why I wanted to paddleboard.
 So, I then found another little stretch of river which was much more secluded and less frequented.
 In fact, if since discovered a new running route along the bank of the river that I hadn’t considered before.
-I started frequenting this stretch of river with my friend during the week days/early evening when the are less people about.
-Since then I have progressed in both experience and confidence and now have explored many coastal spots and rivers – Bigbury-on-Sea, Harlyn Bay, The River Parrett… I am always on the look out and I have managed a whole 5k!
+I started frequenting this stretch of river with my friend during the weekdays/early evening when there are less people about.
+Since then I have progressed in both experience and confidence and now have explored many coastal spots and rivers – Bigbury-on-Sea, Harlyn Bay, The River Parrett… I am always on the lookout and I have managed a whole 5k!
 Definitely hooked!

-I’ve been reading lots of blogs about paddle boarding for runners, that’s how I came to write this one and apparently, performing squats, press-ups and planks on a board and other exercises is extremely good for you.
+I’ve been reading lots of blogs about paddle boarding for runners, that’s how I came to write this one and apparently, performing squats, press-ups, and planks on a board and other exercises is extremely good for you.
 You can even do SUP yoga!
-This is next on me.
-For now I’m just focused on going further and getting a little bit more fluid (pardon the pun) through the water.
+This is next for me.
+For now, I’m just focused on going further and getting a little bit more fluid (pardon the pun) through the water.

 In conclusion, there are so many benefits to paddle boarding for runners.
 In fact, it doesn’t matter whether you are a runner or not. it’s good for the body and the soul and will certainly give you a new perspective as you watch the world go by from the river.